MorphiaOrg/morphia-docs/content/morphia/2.4/quicktour.md

 Morphia takes care of saving the keys in Elmer's document that refer to Daffy and Pepé.
 Updating data in MongoDB is as simple as updating your Java objects and then calling `datastore.save()` with them again.
 For bulk updates (e.g., everyone gets a raise!) this is not the most efficient way of doing updates.
-It is possible to update directly in the database without having to pull in every document, convert to Java objects, update, convert back to a document, and write back to MongoDB.But in order to show you that piece, first we need to see how to query.
+It is possible to update directly in the database without having to pull in every document, convert to Java objects, update, convert back to a document, and write back to MongoDB.
+But in order to show you that piece, first we need to see how to query.

 ## Querying